 The data is loaded on the Peripheral Register SCI_OUT (address 23 017h) by using the instruction LPPR, LDPI or LDPE.
-If the transmission is enabled, the data to be transmitted is transferred from the Output Register to SCDR_TX block and the TXEM flag (bit 1) of the SCI Status Register is reset to 0 to indicate SCDR TX block is full.
+If the transmission is enabled (TXTSTRT bit of the SCI_CR2 configuration register), the data to be transmitted is transferred from the Output Register to SCDR_TX block and the TXEM flag (bit 1) of the SCI Status Register is reset to 0 to indicate SCDR_TX block is full.